Testing Modified Gravity Theories with Numerical Solutions of the External Field Effect in Rotationally Supported Galaxies: Data Analysis

 We use two complementary approaches.
 One is a statistical approach where $x\equiv\log_{10}g_{\rm bar}$ and $y\equiv\log_{10}g_{\rm obs}$ from different galaxies are stacked and modeled with a common $\tilde{e}$, which represents the mean gravitational field of the nearby Universe.
 We perform a joint fit of $\tilde{e}$ and $a_0$; this is important because the numerical value of $a_0$ has usually been derived neglecting the EFE.
 We adopt a Bayesian approach and use a Gaussian likelihood function:

-where $\Delta_{\bot,i}$ is the orthogonal distance of point $(x_i, y_i)$ from the model curve and its error is contributed by $\sigma_{x_i}$ and $\sigma_{y_i}$.
+where $\Delta_{\bot,i}$ is the orthogonal distance of point $(x_i, y_i)$ from the model curve and its error is contributed by $s_\theta\sigma_{x_i}$ and $c_\theta\sigma_{y_i}$ with $s_\theta\equiv\sin\theta$ and $c_\theta\equiv\cos\theta$ for the angle $\theta$ of the tangent line of the curve from the $x$-axis.
 The use of orthogonal distances guarantees a robust fit to the data with uncertainties in both ($x$ and $y$) directions as we have verified with simulated data.
 From a Markov chain Monte Carlo (MCMC) procedure, posterior probability distribution functions (PDFs) of $\tilde{e}$ and $a_0$ are derived.
 All MCMC simulations are carried out using the public package {\tt emcee} \citep{emcee}.
 A flat prior on $\tilde{e}$ is set between $-2.6<\log_{10}\tilde{e}<-0.15$ using the limits derived in Paper~II from the large-scale structure of cosmic baryons.
 A Gaussian prior is set on $a_0=(1.24\pm 0.14)\times 10^{-10}$~m~s$^{-2}$ based on the baryonic Tully-Fisher relation of gas-dominated galaxies \citep{McGaugh2012}, obtained largely independent of SPARC data.
 Because the Gaussian width is broad, this prior is practically similar to a flat prior.

 We estimate $g_{\rm bar}$ and $g_{\rm obs}$ using empirical quantities taken from the SPARC database.
 They depend on the measured disk inclination $i$, galaxy distance $D$, mass-to-light ratios of stellar disk ($\Upsilon_{\rm disk}$) and bulge ($\Upsilon_{\rm bulge}$), and gas-to-HI mass ratio ($\Upsilon_{\rm gas}$).
 We take $\Upsilon_{\rm disk}=0.5,\;\Upsilon_{\rm bulge}=0.7\;\mathrm{M}_\odot/\mathrm{L}_{\odot}$, and $\Upsilon_{\rm gas}=1.33$ correcting atomic gas for the presence of primordial helium \citep{MLS2016} along with common uncertainties of 25\% for $\Upsilon_{\rm disk}$ and $\Upsilon_{\rm bulge}$ and 20\% for $\Upsilon_{\rm gas}$.